ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 - **[Intuitive Reverse Arrow Movement](https://osu.ppy.sh/community/forums/topics/1033709?start=unread):** Reverse Arrows now have to point into the direction in which the slider ball moves after hitting it.
 - **[Restrictions on "accelerating" sliders](https://osu.ppy.sh/community/forums/topics/1060629?n=1):** A small clarification that the slider path has to be always visible.
 - **[Circle size](https://osu.ppy.sh/community/forums/topics/1082308):** You asked for it and here it is!
-It's been a long time, since there was a ranked map with a circle size higher than 7.
+It's been a long time since there was a ranked map with a circle size higher than 7.
 Now we will hopefully see some more coming soon!

 ### osu!catch